 Make a record of things like credit reports, tax returns, bank statements, pay stubs, insurance policies, and stock and bond certificates from the last few years of your marriage.
 If your lawyer has these on hand, it’ll help the case go smoother.

-A good tool for that is a device like the TaoTronics Handheld Document Scanner ($50 @ Amazon.com).
+A good tool for that is a device like the TaoTronics Handheld Document Scanner ($50 @ Amazon.com), which is pictured above.